pollination/pollination-docs/Pollination-apps/job-status.md

 # Check the status of a Job on Pollination

-On Pollination, a job's status can be checked by using the job's id, owner name, project name, and the API client.
+On Pollination, a job's status can be checked by using the job's id, owner name, project name, and the API key.
 You get a job's id once the job is created and submitted to Pollination.
 Check [here](create-job.md) to learn how to create and submit a job.

 Install the following libraries first